stefanh12/holfoy/readme.md

 This custom component integrates **Holfuy weather station data** into Home Assistant using the Holfuy API.
-Instructions on how to obtain an API key kan be found here, https://api.holfuy.com/
+Instructions on how to obtain an API key kan be found here, https://api.holfuy.com/ When adding stations you can add up to 3 stations at a time that is associated with the API key.
+This reduces the polling to the API.

 **To use the integration you need an API key from Holfuy!** You need to contact Holfuy to obtain the key and the key is valid for up to 3 stations.